 - Fulfil their obligations to the best of their knowledge and belief and with complete impartiality.

-- Not damage the image of the GPHG and the Academy
+- Not damage the image of the GPHG, of the Academy and of the competing brands.

 In the event of non-compliance with the above obligations, the Foundation may terminate membership of the Academy.